nabrams/IDD-Fa18-Lab3/README.md

 **a.
 Does it matter what actions are assigned to which state?
 Why?**

+Yes it does.
+If you print the values then set them, then clear them, you will never be able to see the output you want because it gets cleared before being able to read it.

 **b.
 Why is the code here all in the setup() functions and not in the loop() functions?**

+The code is all in the setup() function because everytime you switch states, you want to re-setup what needs to happen.
+If you were to put it in loop, when you switch states, it would happen continously instead of when you just enter the state.

 **c.
 How many byte-sized data samples can you store on the Atmega328?**

+1024 byte-sized data samples

 **d.
 How would you get analog data from the Arduino analog pins to be byte-sized?
 How about analog data from the I2C devices?**